 - photo shops, flower stalls; hairdressing salons (by appointment);

 - dental clinics (by appointment);

 - real estate companies, advertising agencies, lawyers, notaries;

 - microfinance organizations, insurance companies, pawnshops, exchange offices; information and communications technology companies.

 3. A decision was made to resume flights from Nur-Sultan and Almaty to Kyzylorda, Petropavlovsk, Ust-Kamenogorsk and Semey from May 4, 2020.
-The flights will be operated with higher sanitary standards, fewer passengers and adapted seating in the cabin.
-Akimats of the regions have to take appropriate measures and ensure tight control of sanitary and epidemiological safety at the reopened facilities.
+Flights are carried out with enhanced sanitary standards, fewer passengers and special remote seating in the cabin.
+Akimats of the regions were instructed to take appropriate measures and ensure tight control of sanitary and epidemiological safety at facilities whose activities will resume.

 a.
 Economic impact